Charles James Blomfield: Career

 Whilst at Dunton he educated George Spencer (later Ignatius Spencer), and they corresponded for several years after.
 In 1817 he was appointed private chaplain to William Howley, Bishop of London.
 In 1819 he was nominated to the rich living of St Botolph-without-Bishopsgate, and in 1822 he became Archdeacon of Colchester.
 Two years later he was raised to the bishopric as Bishop of Chester where he carried through many much-needed reforms.

 In 1828, he was appointed a Privy Counsellor and translated becoming Bishop of London, a post which he held for twenty-eight years making him the third longest-serving post reformation incumbent.
 He was also the youngest known Bishop of London – his five youngest children were born in Fulham Palace – and his energy and zeal did much to extend the influence of the church.

+Blomfield worked with social reformer Lord Shaftesbury to secure more, and better quality housing for the poor.
+This included the introduction of laws to secure the building of new lodging houses, with regular inspections and measure to include better maintenance of other rented property.
+He also campaigned against the forced eviction of tens of thousand of working-class people, moved out of their slum homes without compensation to make way for new railway lines, and in particular their termininus stations.

 He was one of the best debaters in the House of Lords (members of the Upper House of the Canterbury Convocation confessed to trimming their quill pens before his arrival!), took a leading position in the action for church reform which culminated in the ecclesiastical commission, and did much for the extension of the colonial episcopate; and his genial and kindly nature made him an invaluable mediator in the controversies arising out of the tractarian movement.
 In 1840 he officiated at the marriage of Queen Victoria and Prince Albert.
 Between 1833 and 1841 he consecrated four of the Magnificent Seven cemeteries of London.
 He also made a number of changes at Fulham Palace, including planting a great number of trees which remain today.